-Distributed ledger technologies enable an environment where there is:
+Distributed ledger technologies facilitate an environment where there is

 Proof of stake and proof of work are both consensus mechanisms used by blockchain networks to achieve distributed consensus.

-Proof of stake requires users to “stake” their coins to become “validators”, which perform the same function as “miners” without the need to perform solve a complex mathematical problem.
+Proof of stake requires users to ‘stake’ their coins to become ‘validators’, which perform the same function as ‘miners’ without the need to solve a complex mathematical problem.

 Proof of stake has several advantages over the proof-of-work system, including:

-DLT or distributed ledger technology is a database distributed on different nodes or computer devices which individually participate in the network by replicating and saving a copy of the ledger.
-There is no central authority, no intermediary, and each node works independently.
+DLT or distributed ledger technology is a database distributed on different nodes or computer devices, which individually participate in the network by replicating and saving a copy of the ledger.
+There is no central authority and no intermediary, and each node works independently.
 Data is verified by consensus.

 Blockchain is basically a special form of DLT.
-Similar to DLT, blockchain is managed by peer-to-peer networks; it can exist without any central authority and instead uses a consensus algorithm to validate transactions before proceeding with an update of the database.
+Like DLT, blockchain is managed by peer-to-peer networks; it can exist without any central authority and instead uses a consensus algorithm to validate transactions before proceeding with an update of the database.
 But what makes the blockchain unique compared with other DLTs is the grouping and organisation of validated information into blocks.
 It is the blocks that are connected to each other and protected by encryption.
-Blocks are continuously added to the chain, only allowing data to be added to new blocks connected to preceding blocks on the distributed database.
+Blocks are continuously added to the chain, with data only allowed to be added to new blocks connected to preceding blocks on the distributed database.

-Smart contracts, sometimes referred to as “programmable money”, are self-executable pieces of code built into the coin itself.
-The simplest case of a smart contract would be the digital replacement of an escrow agent.
-Here, a smart contract which self‑executes payments based on some pre‑defined criteria (e.g. the transfer of change of ownership in a land registry to the buyer).
-Smart contracts can also be integrated with the internet of things.
+Smart contracts, sometimes referred to as ‘programmable money’, are self-executable pieces of code built into the coin itself.
+The simplest case of a smart contract would be the digital replacement of an escrow agent, in this case a smart contract in which payments self-execute based on some predefined criteria (e.g. the transfer of change of ownership to the buyer in a land registry).
+Smart contracts can also be integrated with the Internet of Things.

-The benefits of smart contracts stem from their programable nature, making them fast, automated and not prone to random errors.
-Further, their blockchain nature ensures that they are transparent and secure, removing the need for trust between the contracting parties.
+The benefits of smart contracts stem from their programmable nature, making them fast, automated and not prone to random errors.
+Furthermore, their blockchain nature ensures that they are transparent and secure, thereby removing the need for trust between the contracting parties.

 In general, crypto wallets have public and private keys: